scrapy/scrapy/docs/topics/loaders.rst

 .. class:: Join(separator=u' ')

-    Return the values joined with the separator given in the constructor, which defaults to ``u' '``.
+    Returns the values joined with the separator given in the constructor, which defaults to ``u' '``.
 It doesn't accept Loader contexts.

     When using the default separator, this processor is equivalent to the